AlexMussell/flask-react-scss-template/README.md

 # flask-react-webpack-template
-A barebones skeleton for a Flask, ReactJS, and Webpack frontend stack.
+A bare bones skeleton for a Flask, ReactJS, and Webpack stack.

 Under Construction.